usnistgov/trojai-example/README.md

 Only containers submitted from the email you notified NIST about will be considered for evaluation, all other container images shared with the NIST Google Drive account will be ignored.

+NIST operates two test [servers](#evaluation-server-vs-smoke-test-server).
+Indicate which (or both) servers you would like accounts on.

 ## Verify Team Creation

 Once the TrojAI T&E team creates your team it will show up on the results website [https://pages.nist.gov/trojai/](https://pages.nist.gov/trojai/) Jobs table.